crownstone/crownstone-sdk/HUB.md

 # The hub API

 There is an API available on the hub with which data can be obtained directly from the hub.
+As soon as this is available this document will be update with a pointer to where you can learn more.